 Python provides the for loop in a modern way without extra iteration statements which exist in traditional languages like C, C++, etc. But if we need we can use the range() method with the for loop to iterate more traditional way by increasing the index with the for loop and returning the list item with an index number.

 LENGTH = len(LIST) for INDEX in range(LENGTH): print(LIST[INDEX])

 In the following example, we will create a number list of names numbers and then get the item count with the len() method.
 The item count is set as the length for range() method and iterated from 0 to 4 because the numbers list has 5 items.

 numbers = [1,2,3,4,5] length = len(numbers) for index in range(length): print(numbers[index])

 Iterate Through List with while Loop

-Even the for loop is very popular the while loop provides similar features where we can also use to iterate through list.
-We will use the len() method to get item count for the list and then iterate and increase the index to the end to the list.
+Even though the for loop is very popular the while loop provides similar features that we can also use to iterate through the list.
+We will use the len() method to get the item count for the list and then iterate and increase the index to the end of the list.

 LENGTH = len(LIST) while INDEX < LENGTH: print(LIST[INDEX]) IDENX +=1

-Lets make the example about how to iterate through list with a while loop.
+Let’s make the example about how to iterate through a list with a while loop.

 numbers = [1,2,3,4,5] length = len(numbers) while index < length: print(numbers[index]) index +=1